nimafanniasl/py_youtube_to_telegram/README.md

 ## Usage:

-- If you want to install ytt and use it, run this commands:
+- If you want to install ytt and use it, run this command:
 ```
 sudo sh -c "$(curl -fsSL https://raw.githubusercontent.com/nimafanniasl/py_youtube_to_telegram/main/installer/install.sh)"
 ```